Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 • 2 hours: Installing and using extensions

-• 1 week: Mastering advanced features like MCP servers
+• 1 week: Mastering Agent Skills, Plan Mode, and MCP servers

-Q: How do I know which Gemini CLI extensions are safe?
+How do I know which extensions are safe?

 My Final Verdict